-1. THEY CONSISTENTLY (and uniformly) SCHEDULE THEIR VOLUNTEERS
+1. THRIVING WORSHIP MINISTRIES CONSISTENTLY (and uniformly) SCHEDULE THEIR VOLUNTEERS.

 Most churches have multiple worship leaders.
 If you have three worship leaders and three different ways of administering bands, you will drive your volunteers crazy.
 There should be one system that everyone adheres to.
 If possible, try to implement the SAME system across the board for all volunteers so families can serve in multiple areas of the church without confusion.